TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-05-get-patch/description.md

 </i>

 It looks like something has happened inside the secret Lovelace library: books have been torn from their shelves and scattered around the room; and the Divination Incantation has been corrupted!
 Let's put everything we've learned together and repair the House Lovelace inscription so that the Divination Spell will work once again!<br><br>
 We'll need to first `fetch` the corrupted inscription to see which parts need fixing.
-After that, we'll have to gather fragments from scrolls scattered throughout the library, combine their text as part of a string in the QuestIDE (making sure they're in the correct order).
+After that, we'll have to gather fragments from scrolls scattered throughout the library, combine their text as part of a string in the QuestIDE.
 Finally, we'll need to send the repaired inscription to the "divination" endpoint via a `patch` request.

 Here's an example of sending a `patch` request: